Bars to Returning to the United States

 In addition to the three- and ten-year bars, you or your loved one may be barred from returning to the U.S. in the event of prior removal, fraud or misrepresentation, or a criminal conviction.
 In certain cases, a permanent ban may be placed on an individual.
 This includes instances in which a person attempts to return to the U.S. before his or her bar is lifted or when a person is found guilty of certain crimes.

 If you or your loved one has been barred from returning the United States, it is important to remember that you still have options.
-At Robert Brown LLC, we can help you understand your legal rights and work to defend your ability to stay in or return to the U.S. If you have not yet been barred but you believe you may be barred from returning to the U.S., we can help you determine the best course of action.
+At Brown Immigration Law, we can help you understand your legal rights and work to defend your ability to stay in or return to the U.S. If you have not yet been barred but you believe you may be barred from returning to the U.S., we can help you determine the best course of action.
 Our Southfield immigration lawyers have more than 70 years of legal experience and we are prepared to advocate for you.